WhatIETF/draft-rosenbergjennings-dispatch-ripp/draft-rosenbergjennings-dispatch-ripp.md

 essence, the request/response transaction is atomic, and consequentially RIPP needs to operate this way as well.

-Though SIP envisioned that signaling and media separation would also apply to inter-domain calls, in practice this has not happened.
+Though SIP envisioned that signalling and media separation would also apply to inter-domain calls, in practice this has not happened.
 Inter-domain interconnect - used primarily for interconnection with the PSTN - is done traditionally with SBCs which terminate and re-originate media.
-Since this specification is targeted solely at these peering use cases, RIPP fundamentally combines signaling and media together on the same connection.
+Since this specification is targeted solely at these peering use cases, RIPP fundamentally combines signalling and media together on the same connection.
 To ensure low latency, it uses multiple independent request/response transactions - each running in parallel over unique QUIC streams - to transmit media.